Updated on September 17, 2020

 West Virginia Sports Betting Sites and Live Venues

-What residents can do, however, is bet on sports in the following live venues:
+If you’re in West Virginia, you can bet on sports in the following live venues:

 - Mountaineer Casino Racetrack & Resort